 • Pay off delinquent or defaulted accounts: If you have accounts for which you still owe money, pay them off.
 Pulling all accounts up to “paid” status can help your credit score.
 If you think you need help organizing and prioritizing, you may want to reach out to a credit counselor for assistance.
 It’s also a good idea to get current on revolving credit balances (such as credit cards and other lines of credit) because paying late or skipping payments can hurt your credit as well.

-• Limit credit applications: Continually applying for credit can hurt your credit score because every time a lender does a hard credit check, it takes a hit on your credit.
-All of these credit checks can build and detract from your ability to improve your credit score.
+• Limit credit applications: Continually applying for credit can hurt your credit score because every time a lender does a hard credit check, your credit takes a small hit.
+All of those credit checks can slow your progress in improving your credit score.

 Building credit by doing things like making on-time payments is one of the best ways to improve your credit score.
-Consider using a credit card diligently and paying off the balance each month, get a secured credit card, or become an authorized user on another individual’s credit card.
+Use credit cards responsibly and pay off the balance each month, get a secured credit card, or become an authorized user on another individual’s credit card.

-What is the debt-to-income (DTI) ratio?
+What is a debt-to-income (DTI) ratio?
 DTI refers to your monthly debt payments divided by your gross monthly income — the amount of money you have coming into your household.

-The best way to reduce your DTI is to reduce your debt payments each month or add more income to your household each month.
-There are several ways to make this happen, such as paying off your debt (including credit cards, personal loans, auto loans, and/or other types of debt), adding a second or side job to your already-existing income or negotiating a raise at work, working overtime, or applying for a higher-paying job.
+The best way to improve your DTI is to reduce your debt payments each month or add more income to your household each month.
+There are several ways to make this happen: paying off your debt (including credit cards, personal loans, auto loans), adding a second or side job to your already-existing income, negotiating a raise at work, working overtime, or applying for a higher-paying job.

 Recommended: Why Your Debt to Income Ratio Matters